 - Feel free to add 1/2 cup of frozen cauliflower rice if you want even more nutrition (see how to steam and freeze cauliflower for smoothies).

-- Use a Blendtec or a Vitamix to ensure that the smoothie gets very creamy and fully blended.
+- Use a Vitamix to ensure that the smoothie gets very creamy and fully blended.

 You can leave it out.
 It is not absolutely necessary.

 Yes, you can!
 It may not be as smooth, but it will still be delicious.